johnstonskj/rust-atelier/atelier-lib/README.md

 # Atelier: crate atelier_lib

-Combined crate for all Atelier sub-crates incorporated as features.
+A combined crate for all Atelier sub-crates incorporated as features.
 Atelier is a Rust native library, and tools, for the AWS [Smithy](https://github.com/awslabs/smithy) Interface Definition Language.